-Give the gift of booze this holiday season, and whip up a batch of this easy homemade coffee liqueur, also known as easy homemade kahlua.
+Give the gift of booze this holiday season, and whip up a batch of this homemade coffee liqueur, also known as easy homemade kahlua.
 It makes a killer White Russian, and it’s dynamite poured over vanilla bean ice cream.
 Friends of my father used to gift us a bottle of their homemade recipe, and it was absolutely delicious.
-I researched several recipes to make this, but I bypassed the ones calling for instant coffee.
+I researched several recipes for easy homemade kahlua to make this, but I bypassed the ones calling for instant coffee.
 I wanted a more authentic coffee flavor.
-In the end I really had to improvise and combine elements of a few recipes to make this easy homemade kahlua.
+In the end, I really had to improvise and combine elements of a few recipes to make this easy homemade kahlua.

-This one is much less sweet than Kahlua and incredibly coffee-forward.
+This easy homemade kahlua is much less sweet than traditional Kahlua and incredibly coffee-forward.
 It is definitely not a recipe to make with a fantastic sipping vodka; the nuances of the alcohol are overpowered by the coffee and sugar.
 An inexpensive bottle is perfect.

 Homemade Coffee Liqueur